 Experience & Qualifications

-I currently work in private practice.
+I currently work in private practice and Focus Counselling.
 In my practice I work with clients who come with a wide range of issues and from diverse backgrounds.
 I have extensive experience of working with issues such as depression, anxiety, bereavement, anger, stress, trauma and abuse, domestic violence, sexual issues, eating disorders and relationship issues.
-My previous counselling experience includes working as a counsellor in the NHS, a school, in an eating disorder clinic and for the charity Woman’s Trust.
+My previous counselling experience includes working as a therapist in the NHS, a school, in an eating disorder clinic and for the charity Woman’s Trust.

 Contact me to find out more or to arrange an initial session

-I currently only offer online sessions to comply with COVID-19 restrictions.
-I am based in Somerset.
+I currently offer both face to face and online sessions.
+I am based near Frome in Somerset.